Forms and Applications

 Students in the Cockrell School are allowed to minor in any field in which the university offers a major, outside of the School of Engineering.
 A minor is not required as part of any engineering degree program.
 Students should apply for their minor before submitting their graduation application.
 Advising at departments.

-An engineering student may not enroll in more than 17 hours of coursework in a semester, except with the approval of the Dean via online application approved by the Engineering Student Services & Advising Office.
+An engineering student may not enroll in more than 17 hours of coursework in a semester, except with the approval of the Dean via online application approved by Engineering Student Services.
 After a student applies and a decision is made, the student will be notified by email to check his or her status.
-Advising at ESSA
+Advising at ESS

-Students may enroll in graduate courses for undergraduate credit, assuming they meet certain conditions and the Engineering Student Services & Advising Office has approved their application.
+Students may enroll in graduate courses for undergraduate credit, assuming they meet certain conditions and Engineering Student Services has approved their application.
 An undergraduate student enrolled in a graduate course is subject to all university regulations affecting undergraduates.
-Advising at ESSA
+Advising at ESS

 Street Address: 2407 Speedway